 Someone has 30 days to file for an appeal in district court or the circuit court and they have 30 days to file an appeal from circuit court to the court of special appeals.
 All they have to do is pay a filing fee and they have 30 days to do it from the date of the conviction.
 Having an attorney to help can make sure that it will be done right.

-How a Baltimore Fraud Lawyer Can Help
+Learn How a Baltimore Fraud Lawyer Could Help

 A local fraud lawyer will be beneficial as they will know the ins and outs of the courtrooms, the temperaments, and the dispositions of prosecutors and judges.
 They have that relationship with them to be able to work things out.